pilarcormo/Preprint/Tables.md

 **Table 1**.
-Forward genetics screens studies developed in *Arabidopsis thaliana* backgrounds and the technologies used to identify the phenotype-altering SNP.
+Forward genetics screens developed in *Arabidopsis thaliana*, the lines involved in the crossing and the technologies used to identify the causative mutation in each case.

 Study|Sample|Mutant||Wild-type|SNP caller|
 -----|-----|-----|-----|-----|-----|-----: